Reading time: 5 min.

 How much does forehead reduction surgery cost in the UK?

 Forehead reduction surgery costs between £5,000 and £8,000.
-This excludes the cost of a brow lift and/or a hair transplant.
+This excludes the cost of a brow lift (to life a sagging brow) and/or a hair transplant.
 These additional procedures can add thousands of pounds to your surgery quote, so make sure you discuss which procedures you’ll need with your chosen clinic.

-Some clinics offer a set price for forehead reduction surgery, while others will give you an individual quote.
+Some cosmetic surgery clinics offer a set price for forehead reduction surgery, while others will give you an individual quote.

 How long does forehead reduction surgery take?